 Based on available data, the RQ for this material is < 1.
 No further assessment is necessary.

-The RIFM PNEC is $0.00288~\mu g/L$ .
-The revised PEC/PNECs for EU and NA are not applicable.
-The material was cleared at the screening-level; therefore, it does not present a risk to the aquatic environment at the current reported volumes of use.
+The RIFM PNEC is 0.0609 $\mu g/L.$ The revised PEC/PNECs for EU and NA are <1; therefore, the material does not present a risk to the aquatic environment at the current reported volumes of use.